-When better to have a date day with your child than during Valentine’s Day?
-Below you’ll find ideas for truly making your little one feel special on this heart-filled day (and in the days leading up to it).
-Plus a couple excuses to eat chocolate.
+What better day to have a date with your child than Valentine’s Day?
+Below you’ll find ideas for making your little one feel special on this heart-filled day (and the days around it).
+Plus, there’s a couple of excuses to eat chocolate.

 Make Valentine’s Treats (with Expert Help).
 The Merry Kitchen is offering several Valentine’s Treats cooking classes for kids ages 3 all the way up to 15 on the weekend prior to Valentine’s Day.
-You and your child can create edibles like chocolate dipped strawberries, heart-shaped pizzas, Valentine’s dipped pretzels, and more.
-Classes are $30 and up.
-Pre-register to snag your spot.
 And check out some other options for cooking with your kids here.